httpwg/http-extensions/draft-ietf-httpbis-replay.md

 A gateway that forwards requests that were received in early data MUST only do so if it knows that the origin server that receives those requests understands the `Early-Data` header field and will correctly generate a 425 (Too Early) status code.
-A gateway that isn't certain about origin server support SHOULD either delay forwarding the request until the TLS handshake with its client completes, or send a 425 (Too Early) status code in response.
-A gateway that is uncertain about whether an origin server supports the `Early-Data` header field SHOULD disable early data.
+A gateway that is uncertain about origin server support for a given request SHOULD either delay forwarding the request until the TLS handshake with its client completes, or send a 425 (Too Early) status code in response.
+A gateway SHOULD disable early data entirely unless at least one potential origin server supports `Early-Data` header field.

 ## Consistent Handling of Early Data {#be-consistent}